xjyx/find_mecci/README.md

 # Future plan

-## Currently, I assert that there's no plan to benchmark or improve this program in the future.
+## Currently, there's no plan to benchmark or improve this program in the future.